-Fully Automatic with dnssec-policy Introduced a BIND 9.16, dnssec-policy replaces dnssec-keymgr from BIND 9.17 onwards and avoids the need to run a separate program.
+Fully Automatic with dnssec-policy

+Introduced a BIND 9.16, dnssec-policy replaces dnssec-keymgr from BIND 9.17 onwards and avoids the need to run a separate program.
 It also handles the creation of keys if a zone is added (dnssec-keymgr requires an initial key) and deletes old key files as they are removed from the zone.
 This is the method described in Easy-Start Guide for Signing Authoritative Zones.

 We now look at some of these methods in more detail.
 We cover semi-automatic signing first, as that contains a lot of useful information about keys and key timings.
-We then describe what dnssec-keymgr adds to semi-automatic signing.
 After that, we touch on fully automatic signing with dnssec-policy.
 Since this has already been described in Easy-Start Guide for Signing Authoritative Zones, we will just mention a few additional points.
 Finally, we briefly describe manual signing.